 GAO does not make new recommendations in this testimony.
-In 2002, GAO recommended, among other things, that the Department of Education sponsor research into key aspects of effectiveness of title IV programs.
-In April 2006, Education announced it would make multiyear grants available starting in 2007 to conduct research on topics addressed in this statement.
+In 2002, GAO recommended, among other things, that the Department of Education sponsor research into key aspects of effectiveness of Title IV programs.
+Education began funding grants in July 2007 to conduct research on topics addressed in this statement; however, no project to date appears to directly evaluate the role and effectiveness of federal assistance in improving access to postsecondary education.